swiftbiosciences/q2_ITS/README.md

 Qiime 2 (https://qiime2.org/)

 Setup:
-1. Unzip the package file to get following files: q2wkflow_ITS_v3.sh,
+1. Clone the package using "git clone https://github.com/swiftbiosciences/q2_ITS.git" to get following files: q2wkflow_ITS_v3.sh,
    mergeStrand_taxonomy.py, config.txt, primer file, and reference
    file (1) for the naive baysian classifier using UNITE ITS reference version 8.
-Please make sure to place file "mergeStrand_taxonomy.py" and "q2wkflow_ITS_v3.sh" in the same file folder.

 2. Edit “config.txt” to enter correct absolute paths to each tool, primer file, and expected read length after primer is trimmed.
 Set "AS_PE" to 'true'